 “Wait,” you say, “what’s the difference between cuttlefish and squid, again?”
 Well, no need to scramble to Wikipedia, Mr. Godfrey-Smith has this covered for us in exquisite detail.
 It turns out cephalopods have evolved from simple snail-like molluscs that crawled on the seafloor.
 Over time, they started filling their shells with gas for buoyancy, and eventually started swimming.
 Once they did, their mollusc foot turned into the charming tentacles we know today, and they developed siphons for swimming.

-This story is important because, while the last common ancestor of cephalopods and vertebrates had a nervous system, it was very rudimentary.
+This story is important because, while the last common ancestor of cephalopods and vertebrates (likely a kind of jellyfish) had a nervous system, it was very rudimentary.
 This means that the emergence of complex cognitive functions in cephalopods happened almost completely independently of that of vertebrates.
 It gives us reason to believe that cephalopods could think completely differently from us (and also gives us amusing anecdotes: cephalopods’ esophagi go through their brain, so they have to be careful to chew what they eat!)

 So, just how smart are octopuses?
 Being social is thought to be a driving factor for the development of complex intelligence in vertebrates, but octopuses aren’t very social and seem to mostly interact when they want to fight.